valentinyak/eliftech-test-mortgage-calculator-front2/README.md

 - https://powerful-garden-68470.herokuapp.com/api/banks/:{bankID} - type
   'delete', delete bank by ID
 - https://powerful-garden-68470.herokuapp.com/api/banks/:{bankID} - type
-  'putch', putch bank by ID
+  'patch', patch bank by ID

 P.S. code is dirty and it needs to be optimize; App needs to be styled